Flags. They’re so 14th Century. I mean, they’re not really relevant in this one, surely?

 And when it comes to trade agreements and the protection of those goods from counterfeiting or mimicry, it helps that they are readily identified as being particular Scottish in origin.
 Think Harris Tweed for example.
 That unionists sat on their hands when Tesco, M&S et al happily stuck a Union Jack on Scottish produce should cause us to think a little harder why that Saltire should matter.
 And when recent trade negotiations fail to protect that peculiarly Scottish status we should be deeply concerned.

-Especially since the hostile reaction to the Saltire’s adoption as the prime symbol of our national and civic identity.
-And the civic bit is significant.
-The symbolism of the Saltire is potent.
-From the appearance of the St Andrews cross in the sky over 9th Century Athelstaneford to the adoption of that cross in the national flag in the 1300’s it has a long history.
+In the desperate attempts to rebadge Britain for the post Brexit world, the symbolism of the Saltire is potent.
+It is an inconvenient truth in the fiction of a renewed and revitalised Britannia.
+From the appearance of the St Andrews cross in the sky over 9th Century Athelstaneford, to the adoption of that symbol in the national flag in the 1300’s it has a long history.
 But.
 As ancient as that flag is, it’s a symbol of something more contemporary.
 A modern European nation with a sense of community and communal identity.
 One where the civic realm is to be supported and protected.
 One where blood and soil nationalism is rejected and where you are Scots whether you were born here, or made your home here.
 It’s a symbolism much stronger than that conveyed by the Union Jack.
 For the Union Jack has become a symbol of another part of the UK.
 The part in thrall to free market economics, individualism and the promotion of privatisation over the value of public service.
 The part that seems to hanker for the days of empire, class snobbery and the suspicion of foreigners.
 It’s a flag stuck in aspic.
 It symbolises a nation going backwards, not forwards.

 As Tom Devine remarks in his wonderful book, “Scotland’s Past and Scotland’s Present”, the Act of Union was not greeted with any fanfare.
 But.
 As a nation we undoubtedly went on to benefit from the union and we can rightly take pride, if not in our colonial contributions, in our sacrifices during two world wars.
 In fact disproportionately so.
 In that vein we should consider we have paid our way in more than oil, or any other form of transient wealth.
 Far from being spongers, as the far right would have us believe, right now it’s honours even.